 - Buses arrive every 5-15 min

-- Bus stops are located on both the upper level and the lower level, depending on the route:
+- Bus stops are located on both the upper level and the lower level, depending on the route and terminal:

--Buses to parking lot F and for rental cars stop on lower level
+- Buses to parking lot F and for rental cars stop on upper level.

--Buses that travel between terminals and all other remote parking lots (E, G, H) stop on upper level
+- Buses to all terminals and all other remote parking lots (E, G, H) stop on upper level from the domestic terminals (1,2 & 3) and lower level in Terminal 5.

 If connecting between domestic Terminals 1, 2 & 3, you DON’T have to leave the secured side and take the shuttle buses, you can simply follow the overhead signage to guide you between all domestic terminals.